gambolputty/german-nouns/README.md

 # German nouns
-A comma seperated list of ~ 68 thousand German nouns and their grammatical categories (*tense, number, gender*).
+A comma seperated list of ~ 68 thousand German nouns and their grammatical properties (*tense, number, gender*).

 Compiled from *[WiktionaryDE](https://de.wiktionary.org)*